 — – —

 What of the near future?
-Here are four examples already emerging on the horizon:
+Here are six examples already emerging on the horizon:

 GM crops are officially prohibited in the UK, as in 18 other countries in Europe and 36 others owing to concerns about environmental impacts, food safety and intellectual property law.
 In the future?